 This thinking paper is part of a collection of insights and expertise from Aurecon as it explores leading through and beyond the COVID-19 disruption.
 Explore our insights here.

-Graeme Mitchell is Aurecon’s Autonomous Technology Director.
-He leads the acceleration of autonomous technology and helps clients transition faster to ‘zero-entry mining’ operations.
+Graeme Mitchell is Aurecon’s former Autonomous Technology Director.
+He led the acceleration of autonomous technology and helps clients transition faster to ‘zero-entry mining’ operations.

 Graeme’s experience leading the development of autonomous mining systems and technology with a Tier 1 mining company both in Australia and US, means he knows first-hand the collaboration and integration required if mining companies are to transition to zero-entry mining.